 Send a special edition email or newsletter to customers

 Let your customers know you’re participating in this week and highlight any specials or promotions you are offering.
 Review new marketing ideas in light of the pandemic.
-Our article, Email Marketing Tips for Small Business Owners, can help spark ideas.
+Our article, Email Marketing Tips for Small Business Owners can help spark ideas.
+Be transparent acknowledging your situation and how you are rebuilding to serve your customers well.
+Put a face and personality to your business.

 Join a networking group